ATMAKURIGANESH3009/waph-atmakugh/labs/lab1/README.md

 - Before, running the php code, start capturing the packets in wireshark
 - Go to the terminal and deploy the program
 - After run the localhost link in browser with the input data given and then stop capturing the packets
-- Observe http request and response message by clicking on show packet in new window <br>
+- Observe http request and response message by clicking on show packet in new window
+- Figure 13 describes the screenshot for this task. <br>

 ![Understanding echo.php through wireshark](images/P2T3.1.png)

 - b.
 Curl is used to test the php page with post request
 - First we need to install the curl using *sudo apt install curl*
 - Type the request in the terminal by giving the command *Curl -X POST http://localhost/echo.php -d "data="Hello world,from Ganesh"*
-- The terminal will display the http response after the POST request <br>
+- The terminal will display the http response after the POST request
+- Figure 14 and Figure 15 describes the screenshots for this task.<br>

 ![HTTP POST Request](images/P2T3.2.1.png)